berkeley-scf/tutorial-dask-future/python-dask.md

 dask.config.set(scheduler='threads', num_workers = 4)
 n = 100000000
 p = 4

 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]

 t0 = time.time()
 results = dask.compute(futures)
+time.time() - t0    # 3.4 sec.

+def calc_mean_old(i, n):
+    import numpy as np
+    data = np.random.normal(size = n)
+    return([np.mean(data), np.std(data)])

+futures = [dask.delayed(calc_mean_old)(i, n) for i in range(p)]

+t0 = time.time()
+results = dask.compute(futures)
-time.time() - t0    # 20 sec.
+time.time() - t0    # 21 sec.
 ```

-In this case the parallelization is not very effective, as computation for a single iteration is about 5 seconds.
+The computation here effectively parallelizes.
+However, if instead of using the `default_rng` Generator consturctor, one uses the old numpy syntax of `np.random.normal(size = n)`, one would see it takes four times as long, so is not parallelizing.

-The problem is occurring because of Python's Global Interpreter Lock (GIL): any computations done in pure Python code cannot be parallelized using the 'threaded' scheduler.
-However, computations on numeric data in numpy arrays, pandas dataframes and other C/C++/Cython-based code will parallelize.
+The problem is presumably occurring because of Python's Global Interpreter Lock (GIL): any computations done in pure Python code can not be parallelized using the 'threaded' scheduler.
+However, computations on numeric data in numpy arrays, pandas dataframes and other C/C++/Cython-based code would parallelize.

+Exactly why one form of numpy code encounters the GIL and the other is not clear to me.

 # 5.2.
 Multi-process parallelization via Dask Multiprocessing

-We can often more effectively parallelize by using multiple Python processes.
+We can effectively parallelize regardless of the GIL by using multiple Python processes.

 ```
 import dask.multiprocessing